 Cache media closer to the CPU with VirtuCache – In the case of VirtuCache, the cache media is right on the motherboard of the VMware host CPU that consumes hot data, and connected to the host CPU over a dedicated PCIe/NVME bus (if using PCIe / NVME SSD to cache) or memory bus (if using host RAM as cache media).
 Versus in the case of storage appliances, where the SSDs are behind the shared storage network and storage controllers.

-Higher performing than any appliance if you use host RAM with VirtuCache – This is because RAM is the fastest storage media there is.
+Higher performing than any appliance, if you use host RAM with VirtuCache – This is because RAM is the fastest storage media there is.
 We will be higher performing than any storage appliance in this case, because storage appliances are not designed to use large amounts of RAM in the storage IO path.

 In the case of EMC Unity, SAS SSDs are used with Fast Cache.5 With VirtuCache you can use higher performing NVME SSDs and even higher performing host RAM as cache media.

 Lower Cost – VirtuCache costs $3000 per host for a perpetual license.
-An enterprise grade NVME / PCIe SSD, like the 2TB Intel P4600, that does a whopping 600K IOPS random small block writes and 200K IOPS random small block reads, costs $1200 (2019 prices).
+An enterprise grade NVME / PCIe SSD, like the 2TB Intel P4600, that does a whopping 600K IOPS random small block reads and 200K IOPS random small block writes, costs $1200 (2019 prices).
 As a result, VirtuCache will be higher performing and lower cost than any controller based caching or tiering solution in any appliance, including EMC Unity.

 Cross references to EMC white paper on System Cache, Fast Cache, and Fast VP.